Flickr | Marco Verch

 Statista | CC BY-ND 4.0

 Independent journalism is banned in 36 countries.
 Even democratic societies such as Italy, Greece, Poland, and the USA rank low on the Press Freedom Index.
-Countries of huge concern for the safety of journalists and the dissemination of truth include Syria, Iran, Afghanistan, Russia and North Korea.
+Other than Palestine, countries of major concern for journalists' safety and the dissemination of truth include Syria, Iran, Afghanistan, Myanmar, Russia, North Korea, Eritrea, and Turkmenistan.

-The top 10 ranking countries are all European with Norway, Denmark, Sweden, the Netherlands, and Finland leading the way.
+The top 10 ranking countries are all European, with Norway, Estonia, the Netherlands, Sweden, Denmark, and Finland leading the way.

-One major concern is the rising threat of fake content which distributes misinformation on a large scale, particularly on social media platforms.
+Another major concern is the rising threat of fake content, which distributes misinformation on a large scale, particularly on social media platforms.
 The unprecedented ability to tamper with content weakens journalism and undermines journalistic integrity.

 The systematic involvement of politicians in massive disinformation or propaganda campaigns was also found to be widespread and is a danger to democracy in almost every country.

-A terrifying precedent for journalism everywhere is the ongoing case of Julian Assange.
-Still at risk of extradition to the U.S. where he could face life imprisonment, Assange awaits his fate in his fifth year at the notorious Belmarsh prison for exposing the truth about U.S. war crimes to the public.
+A terrifying precedent for journalism everywhere was the case of Julian Assange, who is now finally free.
+He spent 5 years imprisoned in the UK’s notorious Belmarsh prison for exposing the truth about U.S. war crimes to the public.

-As the first publisher ever to be charged with the Espionage Act, if Assange were to be convicted under these charges, publishers around the world will be in fear of similar repercussions.
+As the first publisher ever charged under the Espionage Act, publishers around the world live in fear of similar repercussions.
 The implications for global press freedom, human rights, and democracy are nothing short of terrifying.

 A smiling woman wearing dark winter clothes holds a sign which reads 'Democracy depends on equal access to information for all'